 The old scouting adage is as good advice as ever before, “Be Prepared!”
 When moving, be sure to get a hold of a large black sharpie marker.
 This new best friend will help you mark boxes quickly and effectively.
 When marking boxes, be sure to write the contents of the box on multiple sides, as many boxes are jigsawed in place.
 This allows you to know the box contents, no matter where they are stored on the truck.
 Also, consider marking what room the box should go to.
 This will help the boxes be moved to the correct room on the first trip, and minimize “rogue” boxes.

 While you can always buy your moving boxes, try asking around for them first.
 It is not uncommon for a friend of a friend to have leftover boxes or work for some company that throws boxes away daily.
 Get creative, and you might save yourself a few dollars.

 Also, once you know your moving date, tell your friends immediately!
 Giving them plenty of advance notice will help them to save the date, and this can be a tremendous help to you in your move.
 A job that would take a couple of movers all day to finish can take a dozen people only an hour or less.
 If you have friends in the new area, or if you attend some sort of worship group, consider contacting them to see if they are available to help you move in.
 You never know until you ask.

 Furniture removals are the most backbreaking part of the move.
 This is where all those friends you contacted in advance are going to be the most useful.
-Sometimes it is helpful to take the dimensions of each object and write them on a post it note that is attached to each piece of furniture.
-Also, covering furniture items in blankets can help protect against scuffs and scrapes both while in the truck and when maneuvering around the house during furniture removals.
-Place the boxes in first, the furniture on next, and then any miscellaneous objects on top.
-This rule of thumb should help prevent against items being crushed in transit.
+Sometimes it is helpful to take the dimensions of each object and write them on post-it notes that are attached to each piece of furniture.
+Also, covering furniture items in blankets can help protect against scuffs and scrapes both whiles in the truck and when maneuvering around the house during furniture removals.
+Place the boxes in first, the furniture next, and then any miscellaneous objects on top.
+This rule of thumb should help prevent items from being crushed in transit.